Advanced search

 4.7 Effects on ability to drive and use machines

-Methylphenidate can cause dizziness, drowsiness and visual disturbances including difficulties with accommodation, diplopia, and blurred vision.
+Methylphenidate improves attention.
+However, methylphenidate can cause dizziness, drowsiness and visual disturbances including difficulties with accommodation, diplopia, blurred vision, hallucinations, and other CNS side effects (see section 4.8).

 Medikinet XL may have a moderate influence on the ability to drive and use machines.
 Patients should be warned of these possible effects and advised that if affected, they should avoid potentially hazardous activities such as driving or operating machinery.